 Hand-feed giraffes, watch lounging lions, and listen to singing parrots while soaking up the delightfully warm sunshine of spring at the Abilene Zoo.
-Home to more than 1,000 animals from around the world, the zoo gives you the chance to see creatures large and small, from a king cobra and a camel to a black rhinoceros and a white tiger.
+Home to more than 1,000 animals from around the world, the zoo gives you the chance to see creatures large and small, from a king cobra and a camel to a black rhinoceros and lions.
 Stroll along tree-shaded pathways that wind through the 16-acre zoo and come face to face with some of the animals on one of the behind-the-scenes VIP tours.
 Follow that up with some time paddling your very own swan boat on Nelson Lake, a ride on the kid-friendly Safari Express Train, or some interactive fun at the Fort Imagination playground.

-When you need a break from the sun, cool off at the Nelson Park Splash Pad (open April 16).
+When you need a break from the sun, cool off at the Nelson Park Splash Pad (opens mid-April).
 If you’re traveling with your best furry friend, take them over to the Camp Barkeley dog park.
 With one acre for small dogs and two for larger ones, the dog park offers plenty of space to play.
 With so much to see and do, you can spend all day at the Abilene Zoo.
 With admission topping out at $8 for adults, it’s also a thrifty way to enjoy a spring afternoon in West Texas.